Reading Time: 6 minutes

 Take a look at Olive Sen, Director Strategy and Growth at OLX India share his secret sauce for user retention:

 SaaS is a subscription-based business model.
 Users pay to use the application or service for a definite period of time.
 The prepaid payment ensures a steady flow of income to the business.
 However, maximizing this flow of income and ensuring that it remains stable can be challenging.

 A small change to the pricing model can help solve both these challenges.
 The idea is to make users pay for the long-term, annually, for instance, instead of monthly.
 This ensures that the user has enough time to remain an active user of the app.
 It also eliminates the scenario where the user churns without exploring the available features.

 Most SaaS businesses actually follow this practice as a default model.
 The annual subscription plan would be far less than the monthly subscription plan.
 This induces the user to opt for the annual plan as it offers maximum RoI.
 The end result?
 No churn for a year to come.

-Check out how Trello, the project management and productivity enhancing tool makes it pricing inducive for annual subscribers.
+Check out how Trello, the project management and productivity-enhancing tool makes its pricing inducive for annual subscribers.

 For Monthly Plan:

 Dormant customers are the first to churn.
 They are dormant because they have not engaged with the application for a long time.
 Hence, it is easy to arrive at the decision that the subscription is no longer needed.
 No user would want to pay for a service that they are not using.

 How can a SaaS business turn this around to its advantage?
 By nudging dormant users to use the app extensively.
 Sending periodical newsletters or re-engagement emails can give a helping hand here.